renewooller/deepenv/README.md

 [![NPM version](https://img.shields.io/npm/v/deepenv.svg?style=flat-square)](https://www.npmjs.com/package/deepenv)

-[Best practice](https://12factor.net/config) demands that configuration should be contained in the environment rather than in code.
+[Best practice](https://12factor.net/config) demands that configuration that changes across environments should be contained in the environment rather than in code.
 This helps with security, managing environments, portability and open-source development.

 Unfortunately environment variables are **flat** string key-value pairs, whereas most apps organise their configuration in **deeply nested** objects.
 Environment variable names cannot include a period to indicate nesting.